dvklopfenstein/enrichmentanalysis/README.md

 ## The Enrichment Analysis Steps
   1. Generate pvalues using Fishers exact test
-  2. Do multipletest correction with any of the statsmodels functions:
+  2. Do multipletest correction with any of the SciPy's statsmodels functions:

 | multicorrect   | Description
 |----------------|--------------------------------------